1-WT-1/FrontierPilotSimulatorMod/README.md

 ## Requirements and Installation

-To run these mods, you need BepInEx 5 installed in your game.
+To run the BepInEx mods you need BepInEx 5 installed.

 ### 1. Install BepInEx 5